bosiwa1/use-Xamp-with-phpmyadmin-/README.md

 9 Now the server is running and the database is running too,

-10 so go see and create a database and tables  on this server, type in your browers https://locallhost/phpmyadmin
+10  to see your Apache and Database dashboard (phpmyadmin), and create a database and tables  on this server, just  type in your browser or copy this link : https://locallhost/phpmyadmin

 11 Now, create your web application page that you will connect to your database via PHP